HVTN-SDMC/705sieve-public/README.md

 ### 3. User Instructions

-  Each code file should run in less than 2 minutes except `code/1_westfallYoung/sieveWestfallYoungPermPvals.R` which takes approximately 1 day to run.
+  Each code file should run in less than 10 minutes except `code/1_westfallYoung/sieveWestfallYoungPermPvals.R` and `code/6_TMscore/TMscoreWestfallYoungPermPvalse.R` which may take approximately a few hours to run.
 Output is saved as either a figure (a `.pdf` file in the `figures` directory) or a table (a `.csv` file in the `tables` directory).

   From the command line, starting in the `code` directory, run the following commands: